 We bring to Yale the most talented, passionate students from all the world dedicated to making the world a better place.
 We prepare students to understand the world through academically rigorous programs taught by outstanding faculty who are leaders in their fields, and prominent practitioners of global affairs.

-Students learn from interdisciplinary faculty members from across campus as well as Jackson Senior Fellows—leading practitioners in government, business, international organizations, the NGO community, and other global affairs fields.
-Our Fellows spend a semester, or the full academic year, at Yale teaching classes and mentoring students.
+Our students learn from interdisciplinary faculty members from across campus as well as Jackson Senior Fellows—leading practitioners in government, business, international organizations, the NGO community, and other global affairs fields.
+Senior Fellows spend a semester, or the full academic year, at Yale teaching classes and mentoring students.

 The Maurice R. Greenberg World Fellows Program is also part of the Jackson community.
 Each fall, we welcome 16 accomplished, mid-career global leaders to Yale for a four-month immersive transformational journey.
 World Fellows contribute to Yale’s intellectual life, participate in events, collaborate with peers, audit classes, mentor students and lead round-table discussions.
 The program, established in 2002, has a network of more than 300 Fellows from 87 countries.

-In 2017, the Kerry Initiative became part of Jackson.
+In 2017, the Kerry Initiative joined Jackson.
 The initiative, led by former Secretary of State John Kerry YC ’66, is an interdisciplinary program that tackles pressing global challenges through teaching, research, and international dialogue.
 In addition to leading the initiative, Sec.
 Kerry serves as Distinguished Fellow for Global Affairs, teaching a seminar course.

 The Johnson Center for the Study of American Diplomacy is also part of the Jackson Institute.
 The Johnson Center, established in 2011, houses the papers of Dr. Henry A. Kissinger and brings scholars and statesmen to campus.